 This theme focuses on ordinary bodies in public space (not professionals equipped to protect and defend in the course of a job).
 Here, inventors are dedicated to helping ordinary citizen defend themselves against a range of risks and threats in public such as invasive intrusion into personal space, bodily autonomy and political beliefs.

 Many narratives focus on heroic tales of triumphing against adversity and prevailing in hostile conditions.
 This theme explores how inventors have attempted to move beyond conventional binaries of winning and losing.
-We put into dialogue a range of alternate ways inventors have attempted to help ordinary individuals cope, manage and survive.
+We put into dialogue a range of alternate ways inventors have attempted to resource ordinary individuals to cope, manage and survive difficult situations and conditions.